ggcarrots/django-carrots/source/python_quickstart.rst

     60.5

-Before we use the recently learnt functions in our program, let’s make a plan of how it should work:
+Before we use the newly learnt functions in our program, let’s make a plan of how it should work:

 1. Ask the user to enter the height.
 2. Load the string from the user and save it under the name “height”.